 A Groundbreaking Yet Controversial Move for Nigeria: The Gulf of Guinea Pipeline Project

-President Bola Ahmed Tinubu Requests Approval For ₦1.767 Trillion External Loan To Bridge 2024 Budget Deficit
+President Bola Ahmed Tinubu Requests Approval for ₦1.767 Trillion External Loan to Bridge 2024 Budget Deficit

 On Wednesday, August 14, in Malabo, President Bola Tinubu of Nigeria and President Teodoro Obiang Nguema Mbasogo of Equatorial Guinea signed a landmark agreement that could reshape the energy dynamics of West Africa.
 The agreement, centered on the Gulf of Guinea Pipeline Project, covers legislative and regulatory frameworks, the establishment and operation of the pipeline, and the transit and ownership of natural gas.
 This strategic initiative aims to capture stranded gas off the coast of Akwa Ibom in Nigeria and channel it to the Punta Europa LNG plant on Bioko Island, Equatorial Guinea.
 While this project offers immense potential, a closer examination of its implications is necessary.